SimonMably/Blackjack/README.md

 # Blackjack

-A blackjack game made with Python 3.8, along with the Pygame module.
+A command line variant of blackjack made with Python 3.8.

-The purpose of this project is to help me learn/reinforce my learning of Python, and Pygame.
+The purpose of this project is to help me learn/reinforce my learning of Python.

+I intend to add a GUI using pygame in the future.

 ### Resources I used to help me figure stuff out:
     1. "Python OOP - Deck of Cards" by Executed Binary (YouTube)
-    2. Various GitHub repositories, Stack Overflow and various other websites.
-    3. Pygame documentation.